Singer Teacher Music and Recordings Live Performances Writer

 Danielle is passionate about the importance of music in young people's lives.
 She taught singing and conducted choruses with inner-city children during her 2000-2002 affiliation with the Bronx Arts Ensemble's community- and school-based programs in the Bronx.
 With the late pianist Andrea Goodzeit, she developed a Music and Visual Arts workshop program for Horizon Concerts in NYC, which brought together elderly people in assisted living facilities with school children, to collaborate on art as a response to songs they heard.
 She was one of Ulster County BOCES' first Community Mentors.
 And she has been a visiting artist with both the Hudson Valley Philharmonic's and the Bard College/Red Hook School District's music-in-the-schools programs.

 Her own music education began with her singer parents, Charles and Marguerite Woerner, and while still in her teens she studied jazz singing with "cool jazz" great Lennie Tristano.
-She counts among her major classical/operatic mentors Nora Bosler, Martha Gerhart, Richard Getke, Thomas LoMonaco and Bethany Beardslee Winham.
-Danielle holds a B.A. in music from Bard College, and also attended Barnard and Hunter Colleges and the Université d’Aix-Marseille in Aix-en-Provence, France.
+Among her major classical/operatic mentors were Nora Bosler, Martha Gerhart, Richard Getke, Thomas LoMonaco and Bethany Beardslee Winham.
+Danielle holds a B.A. in music from Bard College, and a Masters Certificate in Song Writing with scholarsdhip honors from Berkleemusic (Berklee College of Music).
+She also attended Barnard and Hunter Colleges, and the Université d’Aix-Marseille in Aix-en-Provence, France.

 Beginning to advanced singers are welcomed, with any and all musical interests, from opera to rock.
-Current students range from highly focused nine-and-ten-year-olds to men and women over 60.
+Students range from highly focused nine-and-ten-year-olds to men and women over 60.

-Audition preparation for NYSSMA, college entrance/scholarships, and shows is available; also, effective acting for singers; sight-singing; and basic music theory and ear training.
+Audition preparation for annual state auditions, college entrance/scholarships, and shows is available; also, effective acting for singers; sight-singing; and basic music theory and ear training.
+Family and musical-group lessons also available.

 • RECORDING SESSION SUPPORT

-Planning a major recording session and wish you could have a coach in the booth to help solve on-site problems and bring out your vocal best?
-Danielle has executive-produced two commercial solo recordings in addition to her teaching expertise.
+Planning a major session and wish you could have a coach in the booth to help you solve problems and sing your best?
+Danielle has executive-produced two commercial solo recordings, and worked with producers and engineers in the mixing booth.
 Ask about her day rate.

 • WORKSHOPS and CONFERENCES

 Corporate, mental health, geriatric, choir development and holistic retreat programs are all available.
-Successful topics already include “Finding Your Voice,” "The Joy of Singing," "Acting for Singers," "Healing Through the Voice," "Music and Art Intergenerational Workshops" (presented with a visual-arts collaborator), "Helping Your Choir to Sound Its Best" and "Chakra Balancing with Sound and Image" (also available as a joint workshop with a Kripalu yoga instructor).
-Danielle can formulate a workshop especially for your group's needs, drawing on her unique synthesis of mind-body work, insight, vocal pedagogy, acting and improv experience.
+Successful topics already include “Finding Your Voice,” "The Joy of Singing," "Acting for Singers," "Healing Through the Voice," "Music and Art Intergenerational Workshops" (presented with a visual-arts collaborator), "Helping Your Choir to Sound Its Best" and "Chakra Balancing with Sound and Image" Danielle can formulate a workshop especially for your group's needs, drawing on her unique synthesis of mind-body work, insight, vocal pedagogy, acting and improv experience.
 Her lively sense of humor and her skill as a facilitator help create a safe space for participants to explore new territory.

 • ORDER MUSIC SUPPLIES